weimumu/Smart_P-L/README.md

 City Fiancial Innovation Application Competition

 ## notice
-create a config file `back-end/config/mongo.js` with the content below (and replace the placeholders with proper values) to configure server infomations:
+Before deployment , pls create a configuration file `back-end/config/mongo.js` with the content below (and replace the placeholders with proper values) to configure server information:

 ```javascript
 const config = {